The Event trade

-The yen is highly sensitive to the general risk outlook.
-When risk is perceived to be high, the yen appreciates.
-When it’s low it depreciates.
-The yen is what’s called a primary safe haven currency.
+The yen is typically sensitive to the general risk outlook.
+When markets perceive risk ahead, the yen appreciates.
+When risk outlook is low it depreciates.
+The yen is known as a primary safe haven currency.

-This seems inconsistent at first since the Japanese economy has been mired in a low growth, deflationary cycle for the past two decades.
+But this seems ironic when the Japanese economy has been dogged by low growth and deflation for the past two decades.

 Why the yen is a safe haven

-The contradiction can be understood as follows: Japan has very large foreign reserves – in fact it’s a major creditor to the rest of the world.
-This means it is less dependent on the whims of international bond markets where credit can be shifted away from a country very quickly.
+The contradiction can be understood as follows: Japan has large foreign reserves – it’s a major creditor to the rest of the world.
+This means it is less dependent on the rises and falls of international bond markets where credit can be shifted away from a country very quickly.

-Japan also has a trade surplus to the rest of the world.
-Both of these factors, along with its political stability contribute to the yen being favored in times of uncertainty.
+Nevertheless, these factors, along with its political stability contribute to the yen still being a riser in times of uncertainty.

 The graph below shows the Japanese yen index versus the VIX.
 The VIX is a widely used measure of risk.
-The correlation isn’t perfect but you can see a general pattern.
+The correlation isn’t perfect but there is a clear general pattern.
 In most case yen is higher when risk is on the rise and lower when risk is falling.
 There were a few exceptions such as the late 1990’s when the Asian crises were in full flow.

 This strategy is ideally used where you expect uncertainty, and “implied risk” to rise very quickly.
-The trading rule is simply:
+The trading rule for this strategy is simple:

 - Buy yen when risk is increasing